We've Got It Goin' On

-"We've Got It Goin' On" is the debut single by American boy band Backstreet Boys.
-It was released on September 11, 1995, by Jive Records as the lead single from their self-titled debut album (1996).
-The song was recorded at Cheiron Studios in Sweden during a week in June 1995.
+"We've Got It Goin' On" is a song by American boy band Backstreet Boys, released as their debut single.
+It was issued on September 11, 1995, by Jive Records as the lead single from their self-titled debut album (1996).
+The song was recorded at Cheiron Studios in Sweden during a week in December 1994 and January 1995.
 It was written and produced by Max Martin and his then-mentor Denniz Pop, with extra writing from Herbert Crichlow and was later included in the US album and achieved success worldwide.
 The single peaked at number 69 on the US Billboard Hot 100 and spent 20 weeks on the chart.
 It was released across Europe, where it reached the top five in several countries, including Austria, Belgium, France, Germany, the Netherlands, Switzerland and the United Kingdom.
 On the Eurochart Hot 100, the song reached number five.
 The accompanying music video was directed by Lionel C. Martin and filmed in Orlando, Florida.

 Background

-The group was brought over to Stockholm for a week to record the song in June 1995.
-However, they finished unexpectedly in just two days, which producers Max Martin and Denniz Pop then suggested recording "Quit Playing Games (with My Heart)" immediately afterwards.
+The group was brought over to Stockholm for a week to record the song in December 1994 and January 1995.
+However, they finished unexpectedly in just two days.
+Producers Max Martin and Denniz Pop then suggested recording "Quit Playing Games (with My Heart)" immediately afterwards.